philipce/nifty/README.md

 ## Dependencies

-- core toolbox: time depends on Foundation for NSDate
-- math toolbox: all files depend on import Glibc for math.h
-- stat toolbox: rand and randi depend on Glibc for math.h
+- Glibc module for some basic math functions from math.h.
+Not on random
+- Fortran
+- Libm
+- LAPACK
+- BLAS

 ## Usage